Aethex-dev/XFRAME/README.md

 #### INSTALLATION

-There are a few different ways to install our framework, the most recomended way is via composer.
+There are a few different ways to install our framework, our most recomended way is via archive.

+First, download the framework as a zip by clicking [here](https://github.com/XENONMC-DEV/XFRAME/archive/main.zip)

 #### UPDATING